Safety at Scale: A Comprehensive Survey of Large Model and Agent Safety: Open Challenges

-\begin{itemize} \item \textbf{Oversight System}: One system cannot be both superintelligent and trustworthy, like humans.
-However, we can develop an oversight system to monitor and regulate the primary system’s behavior, intervening when necessary.
-A key challenge is to ensure the reliability and robustness of the oversight system itself.
-This leads to the \textbf{\textit{Oversight Paradox}}: \textit{If a superintelligent AI is monitored by another AI (the oversight system), the oversight system must be at least as capable as the superintelligent AI to reliably detect and prevent undesirable behaviors}.
-However, this raises the question: \textbf{who monitors the oversight system to ensure it doesn't fail or act contrary to its purpose?}
+\begin{itemize} \item \textbf{Oversight System}: No single system, human or AI, can be both superintelligent and inherently trustworthy.
+To address this, an external oversight system can be designed to monitor and regulate the primary system’s behavior, intervening when necessary.
+The main challenge lies in ensuring the oversight system’s own reliability and trustworthiness.
+This gives rise to the \textbf{Oversight Paradox}: \textit{The oversight system must be at least as intelligent as, or even more intelligent than, the system it oversees; otherwise, it risks being easily deceived by the system it is meant to monitor.} This, in turn, prompts the question: \textbf{Who monitors the oversight system to guarantee it doesn't act against its intended purpose?}

-\item \textbf{Safety Layer}: This approach embeds a dedicated safety layer \cite{zhao2024defending, li2024safelayer} directly within the model’s architecture, acting as a gatekeeper to filter outputs against predefined safety constraints.
-Such layers could be dynamically updated based on real-time feedback or optimized for specific tasks.
+\item \textbf{Safety Switch}: The safety switch is an emergent ``stop button” mechanism designed to immediately shift a model into an ultra-safe operational mode when necessary.
+One implementation is the integration of a dedicated safety layer \cite{zhao2024defending, li2024safelayer} directly into the model’s architecture.
+Beyond safety layers, a safety switch could be realized through runtime overrides, policy re-routing, or external supervisory triggers, all enabling rapid response to unforeseen risks.
+The key goal is to provide a robust, flexible mechanism that can be activated to prioritize safety above all else, adapting dynamically to real-time feedback and evolving contexts.

-\item \textbf{Safety Expert}: This approach incorporates specialized ``safety experts" within the Mixture of Experts (MoE) framework \cite{jacobs1991adaptive, shazeer2017outrageously, fedus2022switch, jiang2024mixtral} to handle safety-critical tasks.
-By dynamically routing high-stakes queries to these experts, safety considerations are prioritized in decision-making.
-The recurring challenge is developing a truly safe expert model that can consistently perform as expected in all scenarios.
+\item \textbf{Safety Expert Model}: This strategy introduces specialized safety expert models into the Mixture of Experts (MoE) framework \cite{jacobs1991adaptive, shazeer2017outrageously, fedus2022switch, jiang2024mixtral} to manage safety-critical tasks.
+By dynamically routing high-risk or sensitive queries to these experts, the system ensures that safety considerations are prioritized in decision-making.
+The main challenge remains developing expert models that can consistently and reliably uphold safety across diverse scenarios.

-\item \textbf{Adversarial Alignment}: This approach leverages adversarial safety principles to align models with human values.
-It involves training models to exploit vulnerabilities in existing safety mechanisms, then refining these mechanisms to resist adversarial prompts.
-Despite its promise, challenges such as high computational costs and the risk of unintended behaviors remain significant concerns.
+\item \textbf{Adversarial Alignment}: This approach employs adversarial safety principles to better align models with human values.
+It trains models to identify and exploit weaknesses in current safety mechanisms, which are then iteratively improved to withstand adversarial prompts.
+While this method shows promise, it also faces notable challenges, including high computational demands and the risk of introducing unintended behaviors.